Transylvania castles tours

 Visit Peles Castle the Royal palace in Sinaia.
 For sure one of the most beautiful castles in all Europe, Peles Castle is a masterpiece of new-Renaissance architecture.

-Overnight in a 3*** Lodge at Bran in the heart of the Carpathian Mountains
+Overnight in a 3*** Lodge in Bran in the heart of the Carpathian Mountains

 Day 2 – Bran Castle and Brasov